alphauslabs/eris/README.md

    3) "key1"
 ```

 Finally, `jupiter` will use a random hash key if none is detected/provided.
-For example, commands with no arguments such as `TIME`, `RANDOMKEY`, etc.
+For example, commands with no arguments such as `DBSIZE`, `TIME`, `RANDOMKEY`, etc.

 ### Usage